 Our Lady of Madhu Church

-The present church dates from 1872 and has soaring, if unembellished, central columns apparently fashioned from hugely long tree trunks.
+The present church dates from 1872 and is quite plain but has soaring central columns.
 Outside, the most striking feature is the elongated portico painted cream and duck-egg blue.
-The church’s spacious grounds attract huge crowds of pilgrims (and superstitious non-Christians) to its 10 annual festivals, especially around 15 August.
-The church is 12km north of the Vavuniya–Mannar road.
-Turn at the 47km post, a lonely spot nicknamed Madhu Road.
-Until July 2008 this was ‘LTTE country’.
+The church attracts huge crowds of pilgrims to its 10 annual festivals, especially the one on 15 August.

 Our Lady is 12km along Madhu Rd, which branches off the Vavuniya–Mannar road at Madhu Junction on the 47km marker.
 Vavuniya–Mannar buses (and trains from Medawachchiya, a station on the Jaffna–Colombo main line) both stop at Madhu Junction.
 From here three-wheelers cost Rs 800 return including waiting time.